TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-failovergroups-configuring.md

 ### **Common errors when configuring failover group first time**

-1. **“Replication to the partner managed instance could not be established.
-Verify that connectivity between the Virtual Networks of the primary and secondary managed servers has been established correctly according to guidelines...”**
+1. **Replication to the partner managed instance could not be established.
+Verify that connectivity between the Virtual Networks of the primary and secondary managed servers has been established correctly according to guidelines**

     Please verify if NSG, firewall, VNET connectivity are set properly following **Recommended Steps** part.